I hope your New Year's Eve is as calm as it is for these alpacas. Don't get too drunk tonight--no one wants to start a fresh new year with a hangover.

 Tuesday Project Roundup: NEW SEWING MACHINE!!!!!!!

 Compared with the 1962 Singer I've been using (goodbye, Old Paint), it is like a spaceship.
 I hear the Also Sprach Zaruthustra theme whenever I look at it.
 This is the beginning of a new Sewing Age.
 It makes buttonholes!
 It finishes the edges of your seams!
 There are nineteen different stitches to choose from!
 It comes with accessories!
 (Cat butt not included in all models.)
-And I think the Swiss Army made its ballistic nylon cover:

 Best (early) birthday present EVER.
 Thank you Mom and Dad!